uonat/SS2023_DI-Lab_Precitaste/notebooks/Vith_Dino_Knn/README.md

 2. [2-vith-dino-knn](2-vith-dino-knn.ipynb): For each region detected on the first notebook, extracts DINOv2 features.
 Fills `self.pred_features`
 3. [3-vith-dino-knn](3-vith-dino-knn.ipynb): Evaluates method using KNN classifier.
 Requires extracted train object features.
 The features extracted by DINOv2 is downloadable from this [link](https://drive.google.com/file/d/149CjK5Rj5t6XnvXFwMKayuvNNsybo0iL/view?usp=sharing).
 Fills `self.pred_label, self.class_score`
+4. [Vith_Dino_Combined](Vith_Dino_Combined.ipynb): This notebook is a combination of first two stages with a different inference algorithm.
+Instead of KNN it uses cosine similarity to find the most similar training object.
+Also, this notebook is the refactored version of the notebooks.

 All notebook share a common data structure: